Summer is Officially Beginning to Be Cancelled

 Library of Congress Events

-All public events at the Library are cancelled until July 1.
+All public events at the Library are canceled until July 1.
 Library of Congress facilities also remain closed.

 National Building Museum Events

-Status: Cancelled, postponed
+Status: Canceled, postponed

-All public events are cancelled through the end of September.
+All public events are canceled through the end of September.
 The annual Summer Block Party installation, a collaboration with Folger Shakespeare Library featuring performances of A Midsummer Night’s Dream, is rescheduled for July and August 2021.
 Children’s programming series Summer Camp will return in 2021.

 National Capitol Barbecue Battle